atrocore/atrocore/docs/01.atrocore/10.html-css-preview/index.md

 ### Multi-language Support

 If the interface has several languages, you can switch the preview language at the top right of the page.
-As a result, the names of the fields and attributes and the values of multilingual attributes will be displayed in the selected language.
+As a result, the names of the fields and attributes, the values of multilingual fields, and the values of multilingual attributes will be displayed in the selected language.

 ![Language preview](_assets/language-prism.png){.large}